-Each parent as an individual influences a child’s health.
+Each parent, as an individual, influences a child’s health.
 Regardless of the health of a marriage, each parent brings personal qualities and skills to the parenting task.
-No matter what your circumstances are, you can, for the benefit of your children, work to develop the personal attributes of a great parent.
+No matter what your circumstances are, you can, for the benefit of your children, work to develop the personal attributes of great parents.
 And the more your children are at risk, the more significant your efforts need to be.
 If you are a sixty-hour-a-week working mom, a single parent, or a parent of a blended family, the odds are against your children becoming as highly healthy as they could be–unless you take action to reduce the risks.

 Great parents develop their parenting skills.
 Many of the skills parents need in order to raise highly healthy children are learned, not natural.
 Highly healthy parents will teach and pass on these skills to their children.
 If you weren’t taught or didn’t learn these skills, it is suggested that you (1) commit to learning and improving your parenting skills and (2) find a mentor to help you develop parenting skills and hold you accountable.

 Elizabeth Pantley, author of Perfect Parenting, offers four broad approaches for positive parenting that we each can learn and put into practice.
 She says positive parenting is based on:

 You can also study and understand the normal development stages of children so you can distinguish “normal” behaviors from “problems.”
 Learning and developing thoughtful approaches to child guidance and discipline is a much better strategy than reacting in anger or resorting to manipulation.